22/23 AAAL Mentorship Program

 Who should get involved?

-Are you an experienced library professional?
+Are you a library professional with 1+ years experience?
 Are you a good communicator and an active participant in the profession?
 Do you have strong interpersonal and leadership skills?
 Are you interested in challenging and encouraging newer members of the library community, or those taking on new roles and responsibilities?
 If you answered yes to these questions, you would be an ideal mentor.
-Experienced library professionals at all levels can make great mentors.
+Library professionals with experience at all career levels can make great mentors.

-Are you inquisitive and curious about your chosen profession?
-Are you willing to learn and able to accept feedback graciously?
+Are you inquisitive and curious about your new career?
+Would you like to know more about a particular area of the profession?
+Or, are you interested in transitioning to a leadership role?
 Are you willing to enter into an open, honest dialogue?
-If you answered yes to these questions, you would be a suitable mentee.
+Are you willing to learn and accept feedback?
+If you answered yes to these questions, you would be a good fit as a mentee.
 Mentees must be working at an AAAL institution at the time of registration.

-Applications will be accepted from July 2 until August 16th, 2019 by filling out the appropriate form below:
+Applications will be accepted from May 6 until July 30, 2022 by filling out the appropriate form below:

 I’ve applied.
 What happens next?

-The Mentorship Committee will review your application and match you with a mentor/mentee.
-You and your partner will then be sent an email of introduction, including a AAAL Mentoring Partnership Agreement for you to complete together.
-The mentorship agreement is a tool to assist you in clarifying expectations and norms for communicating and will serve as an easy measurement for the success of the mentoring experience.
+The AAAL Mentorship Committee will review your application and match you with a mentor/ mentee.
+You and your partner will then be sent an email of introduction including the AAAL Mentoring Partnership Agreement for you to complete together and resources to support the mentoring relationship.
+The mentorship agreement is a tool to assist you in clarifying expectations as well as norms for communicating, and will likewise serve as a way to measure the success of the mentoring experience.

 Applicants to the program are expected to:

-- Commit to the full term of the mentorship program (September – April).
+- Commit to the full term of the AAAL Mentorship Program (September – April).

 - Read the content of this web page and be familiar with the mechanics, intent, and spirit of the program.

 - Provide mid-term and final feedback to the AAAL Mentorship Committee (online).

 If you have any questions or comments about the AAAL Mentorship Program, please contact us at email@example.com.

 Thanks for your interest in the AAAL Mentorship Program.